 2019 Performance-Based Equity.
 As previously disclosed in our 2021 proxy statement, a portion of our CEO's and former CFO's 2019 PRSUs (having a two-year performance period (fiscal 2019-2020)) were awarded in fiscal 2020 and were delivered in fiscal 2021 at approximately 90% of target based on a performance methodology modified in fiscal 2020 by the Human Capital & Compensation Committee and described in our 2021 proxy statement.
-Also as disclosed in our 2021 proxy statement, in order to promote our CEO's retention, and mindful of shareholder feedback, the Board also added an additional one-year holding requirement (to June 2022) to the shares awarded to our CEO under her 2019 PRSUs.

-Other members of our senior leadership team were also awarded PRSUs in fiscal 2019, but with a threeyear performance period (fiscal 2019-2021).
-Earned shares under these 2019 PRSUs will vest in fiscal 2022.
+Other members of our senior leadership team were also awarded PRSUs in fiscal 2019, but with a three-year performance period (fiscal 2019-2021).
+Earned shares under these 2019 PRSUs vested in fiscal 2022.
 The terms of these 2019 PRSUs are summarized below:

-- > Performance was measured over a three-year period, with cliff vesting of earned shares following the end of the period. - > Performance metrics consisted of adjusted EPS (50%), adjusted operating margin expansion (25%) and adjusted ROIC (25%). - > A modifier which adjusts (up, down or not at all) the number of shares of Common Stock otherwise earned by reference to the above-mentioned performance metrics.
+- > Performance was measured over a three-year period, with cliff vesting of earned shares following the end of the period. - > Performance metrics consisted of adjusted EPS (50%), adjusted operating margin expansion (25%) and adjusted ROIC (25%). - A modifier which adjusts (up, down or not at all) the number of shares of Common Stock otherwise earned by reference to the above-mentioned performance metrics.
 The modifier is the ranking of our adjusted ROIC relative to the adjusted ROIC of companies in our Peer Group.